jimmythongtran/holbertonschool-low_level_programming/0x0A-malloc_free/README.md

 This is day 1 of dynamic memory.
+Malloc.